jorik990/Group307ProgramingProject/README.md

 We are group 307 and we decided to create the board game: Ludo.
 We created two repositories one for the server and one for the client.
 This mini-project was created for academic purpose.

+Note that the server and the client are parts of the same unity project, due to intricacies of making the game works and therefore the repository for both is shared.

 ## Table of Contents

 0. Introduction